 4-H AGENT WILL PROVIDE:

-PREVIOUS EXPERIENCE: Must have a working knowledge of firearms, a basic understanding of archery equipment, a desire to help youth develop, and the ability to successfully complete the Florida 4-H volunteer screening process.
+PREVIOUS EXPERIENCE: Must have a working knowledge of firearms equipment, a desire to help youth develop, and successful completion of the Florida 4-H volunteer screening process.

 DISCLAIMER: This job description indicates the general level of work expected and is not designed to cover every activity.
 Instructors may be asked to perform other duties as needed.